MicrosoftDocs/learn/learn-pr/student-evangelism/dotnet-connect-four/includes/3-exercise-blazor.md

    ![Alt text](https://github.com/dotnet/intro-to-dotnet-web-dev/raw/main/5-blazor/img/2-Board-Step2.png)

    Congratulations, you now have the start of game.
-In later units we will add game logic to it.
+In later units, we add game logic to it.